 AWFW Founder’s Favorite

-I first learned about The PB&J Campaign through our Sustainable Keys Global Grants program--they were one of our first award winners.
-Since then, we've worked together in a variety of ways and the campaign has also changed my personal food choices.
+I came across The PB&J Campaign through our Sustainable Keys Global Grants program.
+They were one of our first award winners.
+Since then, we’ve worked together in a variety of ways, and in 2011 we officially adopted the campaign.

 Now one of my favorite meals or snacks is a peanut butter sandwich with apple on the side.
-I use an organic, natural peanut butter (smooth not crunchy) on my favorite wheat bread.
-The peanut butter is high in protein and since it has no added fat (like conventional brands), I consider the fat one of the "good fats."
+I use an organic, natural peanut butter (smooth not crunchy) on whole wheat bread.
+The peanut butter is high in protein with no added fat or sugar (like conventional brands).
 The apple provides additional vitamins and fiber with just the right amount of sweetness.
-For an added nutritional boost, I add chia seeds (yes, those chia seeds).
+For an added boost, I add chia seeds (yes, those chia seeds).

-So that's my favorite... what's yours?
-Email our Directory, Gary Loewenthal at firstname.lastname@example.org and let us know.
+So that’s my favorite… what’s yours?
+E-mail email@example.com and let us know.